Dolphins (NRL): Wayne Bennett era (2023–24)

+Arthur Beetson Medal Player of the Year as well as the Best Back, the Most Consistent, and the Players' Player awards.

+In round 15 of the 2024 NRL season, the Dolphins achieved their first-ever win in Sydney when they defeated the Cronulla-Sutherland Sharks 30-28 at PointsBet Stadium.
+After three previous defeats by the Brisbane Broncos, the Dolphins won the Battle for Brisbane derby 40-6 in round 26 on 31 August 2024 at Suncorp Stadium.

+Kristian Woolf era (2025–)

+In 2025, former assistant coach Kristian Woolf succeeded Wayne Bennett as head coach.
+Woolf's first win was in round 5 against the Gold Coast Titans at Cbus Super Stadium.
+In round 11 against the New Zealand Warriors at Suncorp Stadium, referee Peter Gough called "play on" after New Zealand looked to have spilt the ball forward; the next play resulted in a converted try worth six points.
+At full-time, the Dolphins lost the match by four points.
+The following week at Accor Stadium, the Dolphins achieved their first ever victory over the Canterbury-Bankstown Bulldogs, 44-8.
+Consequently, the Dolphins had recorded wins against every team since entering the NRL competition in 2023.
+In round 14, the Dolphins recorded their largest win by defeating the St George Illawarra Dragons 56-6.
+This largest winning margin was increased to 58-4 against the North Queensland Cowboys in round 15.
+This marked their third consecutive large victory margin win for a combined 158 points in just three rounds.
+Despite finishing the 2025 season in ninth place and missing the finals, the Dolphins scored the most points (721) of any team in the competition.

+2025 ladder

 Name and colours

 The Dolphins retained the red and white of their Queensland Cup counterparts, with gold added to the colour scheme to avoid a clash with NRL club St. George Illawarra Dragons.
 Otherwise, the 'Redcliffe' name is not being used in an effort to broaden appeal nationally beyond the local region.

 After a fan vote in July 2022, "Phinny" the Dolphin was confirmed as the club's NRL mascot.
 Sandy, a companion mascot, was later revealed.
 During a pre-season training camp, senior players composed a team theme song.
 Separately, the team catchphrase and hashtag is 'Phins Up' (#PhinsUp).

 Jerseys

 On 27 October 2021, the Dolphins unveiled a heritage jersey design, inspired by the Redcliffe Dolphins jersey from the 1980s.
 The design is predominantly red, with white sleeves and a gold trim.
 On 2 October 2022, the debut home jersey design for 2023 was unveiled just prior to kick-off of the 2022 NRL Grand Final at Accor Stadium in Sydney.
 The inaugural away jersey was released on 11 November.
 Otherwise, the team training shirt is predominantly black in colour.